carolinetomo/fossil_placement_tests/fossilplacement.md

 ![](/home/tomo/projects/fossil_placement/carnfig.svg)

-**Figure 2.** Fossil placemnts on the carnivoran dataset.
+**Figure 3.** Fossil placements inferred from the carnivoran dataset using the compound Dirichlet prior.
+Placements are displayed as the maximum clade credibility summary of the posterior distribution of trees.
+Branch lengts represent morphological disparity.
+Values trailing fossil tip names display posterior support.

-In both datasets, the method provides conservative estimates of uncertainty in the fossil placements, displaying generally low posterior support, except when placements are exceptionally stable such as with *Ampelocissus wildei*.
+In both datasets, placement under the exponential branch length prior yields conservative estimates of uncertainty in the fossil placements, displaying generally low posterior support, except when placements are exceptionally stable such as with *Ampelocissus wildei*.
 This is especially important in 'rogue' taxa such as *Vitis magnisperma*.
-One outstanding issue

-*Conclusions:*
+Confusingly, branch support under the compound dirichlet prior is significantly higher across all fossils in the Vitaceae dataset.
+The positions of the six taxa with stable behavior (listed above) do not change significantly under the compound dirichlet  compared to the exponential prior.
+Closer examination is needed to better determine the sensitivity of posterior support measures to prior choice observed in Vitaceae.
+The carnivoran dataset does not exhibit the same behavior, with both branch support and fossil placements stable across priors.

+Moving forward, it will be important to explore the behavior of this method when applied to morphometric data collected under a variety of approaches and sampling schemes.
+The success of the weight calibrations on the simulated and empirical datasets suggests the possibility of applying the method to very large morphometric datasets by providing a means to filter through the noise that may occur in datasets sampled densely across taxa and organs.
+Despite the optimism, the methods described here will may also require extensions to adequately accommodate heterogeneity across morphological sites and taxa.
+Nevertheless, they provide a means to move forward, and should encourage the development and exploration of more data sources to determine the most effective means to inform phylogeny using morphometry.

+**Conclusions:**

 The methods described here provide new means for biologists to reliably and confidently place fossils in the tree of life.
 Although the simulated and empirical analyses show several imperfections and a need for further refinement of these methods,  the overall accuracy and conservative assessment of uncertainty displayed in the examples appear encouraging.
 WHAT ELSE HERE